14 Top-Rated Attractions & Things to Do in Toulon

 Not to be missed is the Hôtel de Ville, famous for the "Caryatides" sculptures at the building's entrance.
 These sculpted figures that seem to hold up the balcony were created by Pierre Puget (1620-1694) and have been copied many times all over Provence, but here they remain unsurpassed in their expression.

 A charming way to see some of the sights of the Old Town is on a touristic train ride.
-From April through October, Les Petits Trains de Toulon offer sightseeing tours in Le Mourillon.
-The "City Tour" route passes by the military port, the Mourillon beaches, the Fort Saint-Louis, the Opéra de Toulon, and the 16th-century Tour Royale (Royal Tower) with exceptional sea views.
+Les Petits Trains de Toulon offers sightseeing tours in Le Mourillon.
+This 45-minute "City Tour" route passes by the military port, the Mourillon beaches, the Fort Saint-Louis, the Opéra de Toulon, and the 16th-century Tour Royale (Royal Tower) with exceptional sea views.

 2. Port de Toulon